 Financial aid helps you bridge the gap between school costs and what you and your family can reasonably contribute out-of-pocket.
 There are two types of financial aid; financial aid that is free (grants and scholarships) and financial aid that will have to be repaid at some point (loans-federal or private).

 Your financial aid application requires IRS tax data.
-You will suppy this information by using the IRS Data Retrieval Tool which will upload your 2017 tax information.
-If necessary, a summary of a previously filed tax return, called a tax transcript, may be viewed and downloaded from www.irs.gov/transcript at Get Transcript Online, with the proper identity verification.
+For the 2019-20 school year, you will use 2017 tax information.
+For 2020-21, you will use 2018.
+You will suppy this information by using the IRS Data Retrieval Tool.
+If necessary, a summary of a previously filed tax return, called a tax transcript, may be viewed and downloaded from www.irs.gov/individuals/get-transcript at Get Transcript Online, with the proper identity verification.
 Additionally, Get Transcript by Mail can be accessed online, or the taxpayer can call 1-800-908-9946, and a transcript will be delivered to the address of record within five to 10 days.

 Learn more: FAFSA